hpc-carpentry/old-hpc-workflows/_episodes/02-snakefiles.md

 ~~~
 {: .output}

-Nothing happens because Snakemake attempts to build the first target it finds
+Nothing happens because Snakemake attempts to build the first target it finds in
-in the Snakefile, the [default target][ref-default-target], which is
+the Snakefile, the [default target][ref-default-target], which is `isles.dat`
-`isles.dat` which is already up-to-date.
+and this rule is already up-to-date.
 We need to explicitly tell Snakemake we
 want to build `abyss.dat`:

 ~~~